bolt12/f-algebra-gen/README.md

-# Data Combinator Generator
+# F-Algebra Data Combinator Generator

-Generate a special combinator from any data type.
+Generate an f-algebra combinator from any data type.

 https://hackage.haskell.org/package/data-combinator-gen-0.1.0.1

 ## Description

-This library provides a function to generate a special combinator from any data type (GADTs are not currently supported).
+This library provides a function to generate a special f-algebra combinator from any data type (GADTs are not currently supported).

 This was inspired by the recursion-schemes library where they have a function to